Godot scene importer¶

 Godot works with scenes.
 This means that the entire scene being worked on in your favorite 3D DCC will be transferred as close as possible.

-- glTF 2.0.
-Godot has full support for text and binary formats.
+glTF 2.0 (recommended).
+Godot has full support for both text (

-- OBJ (Wavefront) formats.
-It is also fully supported, but pretty limited (no support for pivots, skeletons, etc).
+OBJ (Wavefront) format + their MTL material files.
+This is also fully supported, but pretty limited (no support for pivots, skeletons, animations, PBR materials, ...).

 Just copy the scene file together with the texture to the project repository, and Godot will do a full import.